sveltejs/learn.svelte.dev/content/tutorial/02-sveltekit/06-errors-and-redirects/02-error-pages/README.md

 title: Error pages
 ---

-> TODO see if it's possible to hotlink external images, or of COEP/COOP makes that impossible

 When something goes wrong inside a `load` function, SvelteKit renders an error page.

 The default error page is somewhat bland.
 We can customize it by creating a `src/routes/+error.svelte` component: